dilner1/Portfolio_one/README.md

 - Has hover function that changes the navigation colour

-- As this is a one-page site an 'active' element was not included as it was not necessary.
+- As this is a one-page site an 'active' element was not included as it was not necessary

 ## Who We Are

 - Gives a short section of information on company, explains what the studio can do

-- As opening section is very dramatic this section was kept simple so the reader is not distracted from the text
+- As the opening section is very dramatic this was kept simple so the reader is not distracted from the text

 - Uses wide line-spacing and solid background to achieve this